leocavalcante/coroutine-context-api/README.md

-# coroutine-context-api
+# Coroutine Context API

-Using Coroutines Contexts as Hierarchal Service Locators and Dependency Injection Containers
+Using Coroutines Contexts as Hierarchic Service Locators and Dependency Injection Containers.